Algebraic integers with conjugates in a prescribed distribution: Limits of measures and Serre's example

 Then $\mu$ obeys the equivalent conditions of Theorem \ref{thm:main}. \end{prop} \begin{proof} Given a nonzero integer polynomial $Q$, we need to show

-We may assume the $Q$ is irreducible without loss of generality.
+We may assume that $Q$ is irreducible and of positive degree $n$ without loss of generality.
 If it is a multiple of some $Q_i$, the inequality follows by assumption.
-Otherwise, take $c$ to be the leading term of $Q$, and take $n$ to be its degree.
+Otherwise, take $c$ to be the leading term of $Q$.
 We have

 with the final inequality following since the resultants $\res(Q, Q_i)$ are nonzero rational integers. \end{proof}